XingxinHE/CSharp_Notes/0.StepByStep/README.md

 Few things it promises:

-:one:  **<u>Every object will be destroyed</u>**, and its destructor will be run.
+1️⃣  **<u>Every object will be destroyed</u>**, and its destructor will be run.
 When a program ends, all outstanding objects will be destroyed.

 :two:  **<u>Every object will be destroyed exactly once</u>**.